RobertoFreireFerrazPassos/WeatherWebAPI/README.md

 ## Weather.Tests project

-Run docker compose up first so all the containers are available to be test.
+Make sure that all the containers are available to be tested.

 Run tests using Visual studio.